XIXIYOUNG2018/GPMO/README.md

 mkdir  train_transformer/checkpoint #create folder for finetune checkpoint.
 ```
 ***1.2 If you want to train the model with customered data***
+If you use the data provide in data/chembl_02, skip this step.
  Encode property change, build vocabulary, and split data into train, validation, and test.
 Outputs are saved in the same directory with input data path.
 ```
 python preprocess_prop.py --input-data-path data/data_name/data.csv